BitcoinDesign/Meta/Bitcoin-Design-Crits.md

 ## How does it work?

-1. A bitcoin product submits a page or section they want reviewed on Bitcoin Design Crits in the #design-review in our Slack.
+1. A bitcoin product submits a page or section they want reviewed on Bitcoin Design Crits in the [#design-review](https://bitcoindesign.slack.com/archives/C019MTNFKL7) channel in our Slack.

 We will only focus on a particular page or section of your product so we can give the highest amount of value.
 Reviewing a whole product is an extensive and involved process that is better suited to be dealt with by a dedicated Product Designer.
 If you need a Product Designer for your bitcoin product, reach out in the opportunities channel in our Slack.